 National Grid Recommends Home Preparations Ahead of Winter

-Every day, National Grid works to ensure that customers receive the safest and most reliable energy service possible.
-National Grid has secured sufficient natural gas supplies to keep customers warm this winter, and is continuously inspecting, investing in, and upgrading critical infrastructure, performing vegetation management services to keep power lines clear of obstructions, and preparing our crews to respond to major weather events.
+At National Grid, our teams work day in and day out to ensure that our customers receive the safest and most reliable energy service possible.
+The company is continuously inspecting, investing in, and upgrading critical infrastructure, performing vegetation management services to keep power lines clear of obstructions, and preparing our crews to respond to significant weather events.

-“As we head into the late fall and begin winter, the chance for inclement weather to potentially impact our customers in Massachusetts is greatly increased,” said Tanya Moniz-Witten, Vice President of New England Electric Operations.
-“Ahead of storm season, we recommend all our customers make sure they are prepared in case of outages in their area.
+“As we head into the fall and winter months, the chance for harsh weather to potentially impact our customers in Massachusetts is greatly increased,” said Tim Moore, Vice President of New England Electric Operations.
+“Ahead of these more unpredictable seasons, we recommend all our customers ensure they are prepared in case of outages in their area.
 National Grid takes steps throughout the year to make our system more resilient, but major storms can cause significant damage.
 In the event of a power outage, our crews and support teams will be ready and working for as long as needed to safely restore service as quickly as possible.”

 Prepare your home: